 Our unit was manufactured in March 2022, and you can see the label here.

 The LG G2 is an incredible OLED TV with exceptional picture quality.
-The newest evo panel allows it to get brighter than most other OLED TVs.
-The unique design looks great, but unless you really care about that you're better off getting a cheaper OLED like the LG C2 OLED, which performs almost identically.
+Its EVO panel allows it to get very bright for an OLED, and it's only beaten by QD-OLED panels from Samsung, such as the Samsung S95B and Samsung S95C, as well as LG's own 2023 models, such as the LG G3 OLED.
+The unique design looks great, but unless you really care about that, you're better off getting a cheaper OLED like the LG C2 OLED, which performs almost identically.

 See our recommendations for the best OLED TVs, the best 4k TVs, and the best TVs for watching movies.

-The LG G2 OLED and the LG C2 OLED offer nearly identical performance, but there are some important design differences.
+The LG G2 OLED and the LG C2 OLED offer nearly identical performance, but some important design differences exist.
 The G2 is a bit brighter overall, especially when displaying small, bright areas in HDR, but the difference is minor.
 On the other hand, unlike the G2, which is designed to be wall-mounted, the C2 includes a stand, giving you a bit more versatility out of the box.

 There aren't many significant differences between them, but the LG G2 OLED is a bit better overall than the LG G1 OLED.
 The G2 is a lot brighter, especially when displaying small, bright highlights in HDR.
 The G2 also has slightly improved smart features, including hands-free voice control and an updated smart interface that now supports multiple user profiles.
 Finally, the G2's HDMI ports support 48Gbps bandwidth instead of the 40Gbps limit on the G1.